-So why do SaaS companies tend to overlook their security posture, or push it to the side to deal with later?
+So why do SaaS companies tend to overlook their information security posture, or push it to the side to deal with later?
 It could be cultural, in the sense that company leadership just hasn’t made security a top priority.
 It could be systemic if no one at the company was put in charge of overseeing security policies and procedures, and no governance set up.
 A company may get overconfident in the fact that “someone else” is taking care of it without actually knowing who, or they may rely too much on one department or team for security implementation.
 It could also be a false sense of security from trusting third-party cloud applications to cover everything (aka “We’re secure because we use AWS”).

 There may also be a lack of understanding of how important having a strong security approach is for a SaaS vendor selling to enterprise companies.
 Hackers are increasingly targeting supply chains, knowing that lax security postures in vendors give them an easy backdoor into bigger companies.
 Sometimes SaaS companies think they have the right certifications, tests, or standards in place until they receive a questionnaire from a client asking them to explain their security policies — which they then can’t.